Conus urashimanus: Description

 To reproduce, this species does not release gametes into the water.
 While maturing, this species does not go through a trocophore stage.

+Taxonomy

+Conus urashimanus was originally described as Conus (Rhizoconus) urashimanus by Kuroda and Ko.
+Itô in 1961.
+It has subsequently been placed in the subgenus Splinoconus as Conus (Splinoconus) urashimanus and has also been classified in the genus Kioconus as Kioconus urashimanus.
+These alternative combinations are currently regarded as unaccepted synonyms, while Conus urashimanus is the accepted name.

 Distribution

 This marine species occurs in the Philippines and Japan.